Ship Register and Shipping Companies

 In order to access the regime of tax benefits applicable within the ambit of the IBC of Madeira, companies are required to be licensed.
 The licence application

-must be submitted to S.D.M., in two copies, addressed to the Cabinet of the Regional Secretary for Planning and Finance of the Regional Government of Madeira.
+must be submitted to S.D.M., in two copies, addressed to the Cabinet of the Regional Secretary for Finance and Public Administration of the Regional Government of Madeira.
 The licence may be requested by an existing company, in Portugal or abroad, or by a company to be incorporated.

 In case a new shipping company is formed, no minimum share capital requirements will apply.
 The incorporation procedures are similar to those applicable to any other Portuguese company.
 Shipping companies operating within the legal framework of Madeira's IBC are not obliged to keep their main offices in Madeira, although some form of legal representation must be kept in the island.
 In order to speed up the process, a Private Commercial Registry has been created for such purpose.

 In the case of a successful application, the licence is deemed to be granted in favour of the company once the applicant furnishes proof of the formation and registration of such company.
 All documents in support of the licence application must be duly translated into Portuguese and legalised.

 There are several management companies

 in Madeira able to provide full support on the incorporation process as well as other support services on any aspect of the company’s activity, namely legal advise, accountancy and consultancy.
 These companies also give full support on the registration of vessels in MAR.